 This week a video surfaced of a young boy (10 to 14 years old) that was beheaded by Syrian rebels.
 His alleged crime?
 Being a fighter for Liwa Al Quds (Al-Quds Brigade) and supporting the Assad regime.
-You can watch the video here, but you are warned that it is extremely graphic.
-The Daily Beast recently published an article highlighting the Harakat Nour al-Din al Zenki or the Zenki movement and the fact that the have received US funding and weapons from the CIA in the past.
-By 2015, the funding and support stopped due to the group’s “poor performance” in the fight against ISIS.
+The Daily Beast recently published an article highlighting the Harakat Nour al-Din al Zenki or the Zenki movement and the fact that they have received US funding and weapons from the CIA.
+However, by 2015, the financing and support stopped due to the group’s “poor performance” in the fight against ISIS.
 BBC stated that the men in the video were “handed over to a judicial committee” following the boy’s execution.

 The gruesome videotaped murder of a child drew outrage on social media and the promise of an inquiry from the group’s leadership, which has previously received U.S.-made weapons and American funding.
 The group no longer gets such backing.
 But it’s also renewed questions about which rebels the American government has supported in Syria’s ongoing civil war.

 “Even if they no longer get U.S. aid, it still shows the moral pitfalls of what we’re trying to do in Syria,” Daveed Gartenstein-Ross, a terrorism expert and senior fellow with the Foundation for Defense of Democracies, told The Daily Beast.

 There are two clips from the unsavory events.
 One shows five militants surrounding the boy.
 In the second, one of them stands over him on the truck and cuts the boy’s head off with a dull knife, raising it over his head.